lotivo/sequelize-guard/README.md

 ## Influences

 - Spaties's Laravel-permission, Authorization Library for Laravel.
-- ACL for Node.js
+- Node-ACL for Node.js

 ## Alternative

-- ACL is versatile library which has support for most ORMs.
+- Mode-ACL is versatile library which has support for most ORMs.
   I actually tried to use that before writing this, but somehow wasn't feeling the power or freedom I wanted.
 But it is quite popular and mostly used.

 ## Contributions